-Sea Change Wester Ross is a local group based around the shores of the Wester Ross Marine Protected Area set up to encourage more local say in the management of inshore waters and our MPA.
+Sea Change Wester Ross is a local marine think tank based around the shores of the Wester Ross Marine Protected Area set up to protect the marine environment within the MPA and encourage more local say in the management of inshore waters.
 Sea Change wants to support the socio-economic recovery of the area by promoting sustainable seas and fishing vital to the social fabric of our community as well as boost marine tourism.

 - restore biodiversity within the marine ecosystem using an holistic model and increase the numbers of mature breeding adults to improve stocks